The CGM market in 2026

 Prescription Type 1 Type 2

-The FreeStyle Libre 3 is Abbott's current flagship prescription CGM, combining the world's smallest CGM sensor with 15-day wear and real-time Bluetooth streaming.
-It delivers readings every minute — more frequently than Dexcom's five-minute interval — and achieves a best-in-class MARD of 7.8%.
-The Libre 3 Plus extends wear to 15 days with improved connectivity.
+The FreeStyle Libre 3 is Abbott's current flagship prescription CGM, combining the world's smallest CGM sensor with 14-day wear and real-time Bluetooth streaming.
+It delivers readings every minute — more frequently than Dexcom's five-minute interval — and achieves a best-in-class MARD of 7.9%.
 Abbott's LibreLink app includes a comprehensive data analysis platform and the LibreLinkUp companion app for real-time sharing with caregivers.

 Wear time